Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• Extracts with vegetable oil in ointments
+• Extracts with vegetable oils in ointments

 Dosage

-Prepared drugs: see package insert;
+Prepared drugs: see patient information leaflet.

 Preparation of a tea

-Pour 150ml of hot water over 1 - 2g of calendula flowers, let it stand for 5 - 10 minutes and strain.
+Pour 150 ml of hot water over 1-2g of calendula flowers, let it stand for 5-10 minutes, and strain.

 Notes